wombleton/gitlaw-nz/acts/T/Takeovers Act 1993.md

 ##### 44G Terms of management banning orders

-*   A management banning order may, for a period stated in the order of 10 years or less, prohibit or restrict the person (without the leave of the court) from being a director or promoter of, or in any way (whether directly or indirectly) being concerned or taking part in the management of, an incorporated or unincorporated body (other than an overseas company, or an incorporated or unincorporated body, that does not carry on business in New Zealand).
+*   (1) A management banning order may, permanently or for a period specified in the order, prohibit or restrict the person (without the leave of the court) from being a director or promoter of, or in any way (whether directly or indirectly) being concerned or taking part in the management of, an incorporated or unincorporated body (other than an overseas company, or an incorporated or unincorporated body, that does not carry on business in New Zealand).

+    (2) The court may make a management banning order permanent or for a period longer than 10 years only in the most serious of cases for which an order may be made.

     Section 44G: inserted, on 25 October 2006, by [section 24][291] of the Takeovers Amendment Act 2006 (2006 No 48).

+    Section 44G(1): amended, on 1 April 2014, by [section 150][296] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).

+    Section 44G(2): inserted, on 1 April 2014, by [section 150][296] of the Financial Markets (Repeals and Amendments) Act 2013 (2013 No 70).

 ##### 44H Offence of contravening management banning order